 Since its humble beginning in 2010, the VVAC has been turning big ideas into reality.
-At this moment, it is an organization poised for a monumental transformation.
-Our vision is ambitious, but it is attainable if we use the full measure of our capacity and our imagination.
+The Center has made a monumental transformation in purchasing a building of almost 11,000 sq. ft..
+Our vision was ambitious, but attainable, and demonstrated the full measure of our capacity and our imagination.

 Land acquisition ($1.37 million) at 330 N. Homestead Parkway, Camp Verde - COMPLETED

 Native American Traditional Use Garden ($25,000) - COMPLETED

 Installation of Water Line to Property ($97,000) - COMPLETED

 Native American Heritage Pathway ($30,000) - COMPLETED

 The Board of Directors of the Verde Valley Archaeology Center (VVAC) approved the purchase the former Verde Valley Medical Center (VVMC) clinic building at 460 Finnie Flat Rd, Camp Verde, in the Verde Village shopping area.
 The 1.2-acre property includes the building plus parking for 50 cars.
 Closing and possession was on July 29, 2021.

 Click HERE to see the new campus building.